 With people wanting to go back into the office at least part of the time, leveraging technology for the long-term is critical for businesses to grow.
 The 9-5, in-the-office-all-day style of working is now gone.
-As employees now have more choices and flexibility with where and how they work, companies must have the technology that provides the most insights on how to plan for the future of work.
+Employees now have more choices and flexibility with where and how they work.
+Companies must have the technology that provides the most insights on how to plan for the future of work.
 The workplace is ever-changing, so having data-driven insights will support the new hybrid workplace.

-The pandemic accelerated what Industry 4.0 was in the process of doing: combining technology with the workplace to foster productivity, cut costs, and improve the overall employee experience.
+The pandemic accelerated what Industry 4.0 was in the process of doing.
+It sped up combining technology with the workplace to foster productivity, cut costs, and improve the overall employee experience.

 Where should businesses start?

-So where should businesses start?
+So where should businesses start to adopt hybrid workplace technology for the new hybrid model?
 Companies must embrace a more flexible workplace, combining Industry 4.0 and the hybrid workplace to enhance the employee experience.

 Implement the right technology.
-It is essential to gather the data that allows for better decision making about where employees are working and how they want to work.
+From collaboration tools like Slack and video conferencing tools like Zoom or Teams, to an IWMS that can help streamline operations and plan workspaces effectively, it’s important to adopt the right tools.
+It is essential to gather the data that allows for better decision making.
+Especially about where employees are working and how they want to work.
 The technology you introduce should support the hybrid ideology.

 For example, if employees express interest in shift work, solutions can be explored around how that might be able to benefit your organization.

 The best part is that you don’t have to go it alone.
 Workplace software can help you determine the best course of action to take based on your space, employees, budget, and goals.